Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

 * **Source**: Organism name and sometimes molecule type.
 Under **Organism** you can find the formal scientific name for the source organism and its lineage.

 * **Features**: Information about genes, gene products and biologically relevant regions.
 Each feature has:
-  * Type: the type of feature such as gene or CDS, from a limited set of valid types.
+        * Type: The type of feature such as gene or CDS, from a limited set of valid types.
-  * Position: the start and end of the feature, possibly multiple start/ends for eukaryotic genes for instance.
+        * Position: The start and end of the feature, possibly multiple start/ends for eukaryotic genes for instance.
-  * Qualifiers: various additional pieces of information such as /product (product name) or /translation (amino acid sequence), from a limited set of valid qualifiers.
+        * Qualifiers: Various additional pieces of information such as /product (product name) or /translation (amino acid sequence), from a limited set of valid qualifiers.

 * **Origin**: Optionally, the full sequence of record may be included here.